BerkahEsport/ai-be/README.md

 Here are some amazing features you can use:

+_Type self/public in the group if you want to turn off/turn on the bot feature in the group._

+_Type search [search] to search for videos on Youtube._

-Type play [song title] to search for and play your favorite music.
+_Type play [song title] to search and play music._

-Type video [video title] to search for and play videos.
+_Type video [video title] to search and play video._

-Type sticker [image] to convert an image into a sticker.
+_Type sticker [image] to convert image to sticker._

-Send a YouTube video URL to download video or audio.
+_Send YouTube video URL to download video or audio._

-Send a TikTok/Instagram/Facebook URL to download content from those platforms.
+_Send TikTok/Instagram/Facebook URL to download content from those platforms._

-Send any questions or topics, and I’ll do my best to provide the most accurate answer for you.
+_Send any questions or topics, and I will try to provide the best answer for you._

-Ask me to create images with the details you provide!
+_Ask me to create images with the details you want._

 If you encounter any issues or have questions, don't hesitate to reach out to the admin at WhatsApp.